Ngaba: Crime

 Ngaba faces significant challenges related to crime, particularly the rise of organized street gangs, locally referred to as Kuluna.
 The prevalence of banditry is closely linked to the socio-economic disenfranchisement and cultural influences within the commune.
 Media consumption, particularly among the youth, exerts a significant influence, as televised representations that feature themes of street culture, music, and performance arts often lead young viewers to emulate the behaviors they observe.

 Theatre productions (colloquially termed Maboke) such as Konzo, Isamël, Les Savants, and Paradox, as well as popular musical acts, have inspired local youth to adopt behaviors that occasionally culminate in juvenile delinquency.
 For instance, impressionable youth often emulate performers' flamboyant mannerisms, including obscene dancing and street slang, while others succumb to hemp smoking and gang affiliation.
 The formation of informal groups and gangs, such as Youpiyey and its affiliates perpetuate inter-group rivalries and cyclical violence.
 A deficit in parental supervision aggravates these issues, leaving many adolescents bereft of moral guidance and susceptible to criminal enterprises.

 Environmental issues

 Commune's hygiene standards are alarmingly low, with approximately 90% of households lacking properly constructed latrines and 10% having no toilets at all.
 Overcrowding exacerbates the situation, with some households reportedly accommodating more than 50 members.
 The lack of organized waste disposal and treatment systems leads to widespread pollution.
 Household waste and wastewater are often dumped indiscriminately, turning streets into makeshift garbage dumps.
-These dumps obstruct access to certain neighborhoods and pose serious health risks, particularly during the rainy season when the incidence of waterborne diseases surges.
+These dumps obstruct access to certain quartiers and pose serious health risks, particularly during the rainy season when the incidence of waterborne diseases surges.
 Additionally, the poverty-stricken population resides in precarious housing conditions, often in makeshift dwellings located near riverbeds or large dumpsites.